 Hello, my name is Jakelynn!

-With the help of an InterExchange Christianson Grant, I’m in northwest Bali, Indonesia volunteering with Biosphere Foundation for my gap year before college.
+With the help of an InterExchange Christianson Fellowship, I’m in northwest Bali, Indonesia volunteering with Biosphere Foundation for my gap year before college.
 The organization works with local leaders to “inspire intelligent use of the earth’s natural resources and empower individuals to become leaders in biosphere stewardship.”
 Working with their Trash Management Team as an International Youth Trash Champion, I’m raising awareness about trash management and championing sustainable waste practices.

 Trash activity with neighborhood kids.
 Image courtesy of Jakelynn W.